-The term «bail-in» means that an institution’s creditors participate in the solution to its financial problems.
-It contrasts with a bail-out, the cost of which is borne by the government and thus ultimately by taxpayers.
-Bondholders’ participation in the rescue of a bank represents a genuine paradigm shift and is the key to making the implicit state guarantee a thing of the past.
+The cost of resolving a bank through a bail-in is mainly borne by the creditors.
+It contrasts with a bail-out, where the cost of and resolution is borne by the government and thus ultimately by taxpayers.
+Creditors’ participation in the rescue of a bank represents a genuine paradigm shift and is the key to making the implicit state guarantee for systemically important banks a thing of the past.